 Only bring the minimum amount of items and always pack them in a soft bag.
 There is limited room on board, so the general rule is the fewer things you bring the better.

 Unless specifically agreed otherwise in advance, we work on the basis of a mutual agreement that all photos taken during a trip will be shared for personal use to all onboard at the time they were taken.
+We also ask that no pictures are posted online or sent electronically unless anyone/everyone pictured in them is content for you to do so.

 In an emergency, onset of bad weather, or if you are worried by anything at all, always wake the skipper.